5Martina5/FMCSC/readme.md

 You can also transform it into an IMVC method for comparison by changing the number of clients and the ratio of multi-view clients / single-view clients.
-For example, in the MNIST-USPS dataset with a missing rate of 0.5, run the code as:
+For example, in the MNIST-USPS dataset with a missing rate of 0.5, run:
 ```execution
 python main.py --dataset='MNIST-USPS' --num_users=2 --M_S=1
 ```